 - You did not sustain any permanent impairments that are not included in the settlement offer

 Insurance companies often use computer programs to evaluate claims.
 The programs calculate the value of an injury claim based on specific data entered into the program.
-However, these programs do not consider other factors that could impact how much a personal injury claim is worth.
+However, these programs do not consider other factors that could impact how much a claim is worth.

 Hiring a lawyer to prepare a demand letter for your injury claim means you have someone who understands personal injury laws.
 Furthermore, the attorney understands the value of damages.
 In other words, you have someone with experience handling the negotiation process with the insurance company on your behalf.